vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 _R: Yeah._

 **S:** First thing, you know about his current condition, like probably still in the coma.
 I hope that he will get better.
-He probably won't make it to his former self but at least to a state that he can live his remaining life in a somewhat decent way.
+He probably won't make it to his former self but at least to a state allowing him to live in a somewhat decent way.
 He got famous when I was in the so-called German "Gymnasium" (part of secondary education).
-It was a bit of an annoyance.
-I got the same nickname - "Schumy" - as he did.
+It was a bit of an annoyance then -  I got the same nickname - "Schumi" - as he had.
 I didn't follow his career too closely, but knew about every race he won because I would be congratulated at school.

 _pippin: Have you ever made use of sharing the name?_

 **S:** No I haven't.
 It got me an interview opportunity with a locale radio station because they were calling all people who had the name "Michael Schumacher" and they were asking them "*How hard does this affect your personal life?
 Has it ever affected you?*".
 Once, I almost had an appointment canceled because someone thought I was mocking them, but that was the only incident ever.

 I've never used it.
 I've never abused it.
-Nowadays, or after the end of his professional racing career, it basically didn't matter anymore.
+Nowadays, after the end of his professional racing career, it basically didn't matter anymore.

 <br>
 _P: Any controversial theme you wish to be asked?_